Skip Ribbon Commands

 Abnormal Heart Rhythm / Arrhythmia - What it is

-abnormal heart rhythm condition and treatment
+a diagram of abnormal heart rhythm

 Arrhythmia, also known as abnormal heart rhythm or irregular heartbeat, refers to any change in the normal sequence of electrical impulses produced by the heart.
 The abnormal heart rhythms can be slow or fast in rate, having extra beats, or have rhythm irregularity.